Topological Full Groups of Ample Groupoids with Applications to Graph Algebras: Embedding theorems

-Thus, a final necessary condition for embeddability is that the istropy bundle of $H$ consists only of the groups $0$ and $\mathbb{Z}$.
+Thus, a final necessary condition for embeddability is that the istropy bundle of $\mathcal{H}$ consists only of the groups $0$ and $\mathbb{Z}$.
 This rules out for instance (most) products of graph groupoids, since they typically have isotropy groups that are free abelian of rank up to the number of factors in the product.
 Note however, that taking the product with a principal groupoid does no harm in this regard.
-As we'll see imminently, taking the product with $\mathcal{R}$ actually does not affect anything.
+As we'll see imminently, taking the product with $\mathcal{R}$ (i.e.\ stabilizing) does not affect embeddability into $\mathcal{G}_{E_2}$.

-Let us now move towards the actual embedding result.
-We begin by noting that stabilizing the groupoid doesn't affect embeddability into $\mathcal{G}_{E_2}$.

-\begin{proposition} Let $\mathcal{H}$ be an effective ample second countable Hausdorff groupoid with $\mathcal{H}^{(0)}$ a locally compact Cantor space.
+\begin{proposition} Let $\mathcal{H}$ be an effective ample second countable Hausdorff groupoid with~$\mathcal{H}^{(0)}$ a locally compact Cantor space.
 Then $\mathcal{H}$ embeds into $\mathcal{G}_{E_2}$ if and only if the stabilized groupoid $\mathcal{H} \times \mathcal{R}$ embeds into $\mathcal{G}_{E_2}$. \end{proposition} \begin{proof} The ``if statement'' is trivial as a groupoid always embeds into its stabilization.
 Suppose $\Phi \colon \mathcal{H} \to \mathcal{G}_{E_2}$ is an injective étale homomorphism.
 Then $\phi \times \id \colon \mathcal{H} \times \mathcal{R} \to \mathcal{G}_{E_2} \times \mathcal{R}$ is an injective étale homomorphism as well.
-By~\cite[Lemma 4.1]{CRS} we have $\mathcal{G}_{E_2} \times \mathcal{R} \cong \mathcal{G}_{S E_2}$, and $S E_2$ is a countable graph satisfying Condition~(L) with no sinks nor semi-tails.
+By~\cite[Lemma~4.1]{CRS} we have $\mathcal{G}_{E_2} \times \mathcal{R} \cong \mathcal{G}_{S E_2}$, and $S E_2$ is a countable graph satisfying Condition~(L) with no sinks nor semi-tails.
 So by Theorem~\ref{thm:emb}, $\mathcal{G}_{S E_2}$ embeds into $\mathcal{G}_{E_2}$.
 Thus $\mathcal{H} \times \mathcal{R}$ embeds into $\mathcal{G}_{E_2}$. \end{proof}

 The next lemma shows that any étale embedding of a groupoid $\mathcal{H}$, with compact unit space, into $\mathcal{G}_{E_2}$ can be ``twisted'' into an embedding that hits the whole unit space of $\mathcal{G}_{E_2}$.